Louisiana Tech vs. UTEP NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Louisiana Tech and its opponents have combined to score more than 55 points in four of five games this season.
+- Louisiana Tech and its opponents have gone over the current 55.5-point total in four of five games this season.

-- UTEP and its opponents have combined to score more than 55 points in one game this season.
+- UTEP's games have gone over 55.5 points in only one opportunity this season.

-- The combined points per game average of the two teams, 59.2, is 4.2 points greater than Saturday's over/under.
+- Saturday's total is 3.7 points lower than the two team's combined 59.2 points per game average.

-- This contest's over/under is 0.4 points lower than the 55.4 these two squads combine to give up per game in 2021.
+- This contest's over/under is 0.1 points above the 55.4 these two squads combine to surrender per game this season.

-- Bulldogs games this season feature an average total of 62 points, a number seven points higher than Saturday's over/under.
+- Bulldogs games this season feature an average total of 62 points, a number 6.5 points higher than Saturday's over/under.

-- In 2021, games involving the Miners have averaged a total of 52.3 points, 2.7 fewer than this game's set over/under.
+- The 55.5 over/under in this game is 3.2 points higher than the 52.3 average total in Miners games this season.

 Louisiana Tech Stats and Trends

-- Louisiana Tech has played five games, with three wins against the spread.
+- Louisiana Tech has three wins against the spread in five games this season.

 - The Bulldogs have yet to cover the spread this season when favored by 7 points or more.